mr19331/snix-snax/README.md

 The following measures were used in the SnixSnax website to  anticipate user error  and minimise the consequences to provide a better user experience on the site, by assisting the user to successful outcomes in the site activities :

-**Navigation**

 **Login and Registration**

 <u>Blank field submission</u>

-Submission of the login or signup form with a blank field  triggers an error message to the user Validation is indicated to the user when filling input fields by use of a red ( warning ) or green colored line for the input
+Submission of the login or signup form with a blank field  triggers an error message to the user Validation (supplied by Materializecss.com) is indicated to the user when filling input fields by use of a red ( warning ) or green (success) line

 <u>Quality of information submission</u>: